auyer/Protonup-rs/README.md

 # Protonup-rs

-Lib, CLI and GUI program to automate the installation and update of Proton-GE
+Lib, CLI and GUI(wip) program to automate the installation and update of Proton-GE

 > **NOTE**: This is not nearly as feature complete as the original Protonup.
 > I've create it because the original project had a few issues with its Python dependencies (that most likely got fixed already).